kishansutariya23/POWER-BI/README.md

 # POWER-BI
-Report made with the help Microsoft Power BI Tool based on different data set
+Report made with the help of Microsoft PowerBI Tool based on different data set available of popular website (kaggle, goodle public dataset,...,)